MyatMinnKhantMdy/credit-risk-classification/report-template.md

 	 * Evaluate the predictions - Evaluations are done by calculating and comparing metrics like accuracy score, a confusion matrix, and a classification report.

-	 * Briefly touch on any methods you used(e.g., LogisticRegression, or any resampling method).
+* **Stages of Machine Learning Process** -
+The primary model used in this analysis is :
+- LogisticRegression model from SKLearn

+Supproting funcitons used in this analysis are :
+- train_test_split from SKLearn

+Models are evaluated using the following functions:

+- confustion_matrix from SKLearn
+- classification_report from SKLearn

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1 - Logistic Regression:
+* Machine Learning Model - Logistic Regression:
 	*  **Accuracy Score:** 99%
 	*  **Precision Scores:**
 		*  Class 0 (Healthy Loans): 100%